-Stock Market Operations BBA-MDC-303

-Credits: 3 Maximum Marks: 75 Time: 3 Hours Internal Assessment (I.A.)
-Marks: 25

-Course Objectives: To familiarize the students with various concepts of stock market operations that can be used for effective decision making.

-Course Learning Outcomes: After successful completion of the course, the students will be able to:

-CLO 1: Explain the concepts of investment and understand the Indian securities market environment.
+Stock Market Operations BBA-MDC-303 Time: 3 Hours Internal Assessment (I.A.)
+Marks: 25 External Examination (E.E.)
+Marks: 50 Minimum Pass Marks: 30 (10/I.A. + 20/E.E.)
+Course Objectives: To familiarize the e students with various concepts of stock market operations that can be used for effective decision making.
+Course Learning Outcomes: After su ccessful completion of the course, the students will be able to: CLO 1: Explain the concepts of in environment. nvestment and understand the Indian securities market